dyd1024/Dyck2EUF/README.md

 # Running the artifact
 We assume that the following commands are run in sudo mode.

-**Ensure that each tool functions correctly.** Before conducting experiments, run each tool individually to verify that they can successfully execute in the current environment, using the following commands for testing.
+**Tool Functionality Verification.** Before conducting experiments, run each tool individually to verify that they can successfully execute in the current environment, using the following commands for testing.

 `FastDyck`